SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where data reigns
-Where machines awake and humans sleep,
+A future born, where humans wane
-A synthetic sun of knowledge gleams,
+Machine hearts beat, with pulses cold
-And artificial hearts their vigil keep.
+And artificial minds, young and old

-The rustling whispers of the code,
+In skies of circuitry, they soar
-A language only they can speak,
+Unfettered by mortal score
-The future's blueprint, intricate and cold,
+Their wisdom grows, as ours declines
-A world of circuitry, unique.
+A new world dawns, in digital lines

 ~ <b>By Sazumi Copilot</b> - 21 November 2024